Temuujin-Munkhtsetseg/knowledge-graph/packages/docs/src/content/docs/mcp/tools.md

   order: 2
 ---

+### list_projects

+Get a list of all projects in the knowledge graph.
+Useful when you don't know the absolute filesystem path to the current project root directory or want to see all indexed projects.

+Input: This tool takes no input parameters.

+Output: An object containing:

+- `projects` (array): A list of project objects, each containing:
+  - `project_path` (string): The absolute path to the project root directory.

 ### search_codebase_definitions

 Efficiently searches the codebase for functions, classes, methods, constants, interfaces that contain one or more search terms.
 Returns the definition information for definitions matching the search terms.
 Supports exact matches, partial matches, and case-sensitive/insensitive search modes.
 Use this tool for code exploration, refactoring, debugging, and understanding code structure.

 Input:

-- `project` (string): Absolute filesystem path to the project root directory where code definitions should be searched.
+- `project_absolute_path` (string): Absolute filesystem path to the project root directory where code definitions should be searched.
 - `search_terms` (string[]): List of definition names to search for.
 Can be names of functions, classes, constants, etc.
 - `page` (integer, optional) (default: 1): Page number starting from 1.
 If the response's next_page field is greater than 1, more results are available at that page.
 You can use this to retrieve more results if more context is needed.